richardanaya/nopwd/README.md

 # nopwd

 A simple no password library for go for doing no password style login.
 This library only concerns itself with logging in.
 Not validation of APIs after you are logged in.
+This library generates a link to your website that contains a code in the URL that is:
+* validatable with HMAC256
+* validates the issuer is the same
+* validates the time the code is validated is not beyond the time to life (TTL) you specify

 ```go
 // What secret should tokens be validated with?